nolan-h-hamilton/Consenrich/docs/consensus_peaks.md

 # Consenrich → Consensus Peak Calling

 * Consenrich can be paired with peak callers such as [ROCCO](https://github.com/nolan-h-hamilton/ROCCO) to call consensus peaks given multiple HTS data.
-* Methods based on the [continuous wavelet transform (CWT)](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks_cwt.html) may also be effective given Consenrich's preservation of spatial structure present in HTS data.
+* Methods based in pattern-matching or the [continuous wavelet transform (CWT)](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks_cwt.html) may also be effective.

 We provide some casual examples below for ATAC-seq and ChIP-seq.

-## ATAC-seq Het10
+## ATAC-seq

 ![ATAC Het10 Consensus Peaks](peaks_demo.png)